Skip to content

 Beans, Strawberries, Tomatoes, Garlic, Basil

-(Pumpkin/Squash, Zucchini, Acorn Pumpkin)
+(Pumpkin/Squash, Butternut, Zucchini, Acorn Pumpkin)

 Sweetcorn, Nasturtiums, Marjoram